Kong/public-shared-renovate/CONTRIBUTING.md

 - **Format**: `.json` only with strict JSON syntax (no JSON5, no comments, no trailing commas)
 - **Preset ID shape**: `Kong/public-shared-renovate//<path-without-.json>` (i.e. `Kong/public-shared-renovate//security/incidents/github-actions/tj-actions-changed-files`)
 - **Documentation**: include concise `description` and, when applicable, reviewer guidance in `prBodyNotes` so the rationale and next steps are clear
-- **Wiring**: no manual wiring required.
-After you add a file under `security/incidents/`, CI will update the aggregator `security/_incidents.json` in your PR and validate coverage in CI
+- **Wiring**: there is no automation for composition.
+Coordinate with maintainers to include the incident preset where appropriate (for example in `security/base.json` or a scoped preset)

 ### Common patterns